-The UAMS Proteomics Core specializes in discovery-phase proteomics.
+The Discovery Proteomics Service Line specializes in discovery-phase proteomics.
 Discovery-phase proteomics refers to the large-scale identification and quantification of proteins or protein posttranslational modifications from a complex biological sample such as cells in culture, tissues, or plasma.
 High-resolution, rapid-sampling mass spectrometers operating in a data dependent mode (i.e., collecting data in real time) are the foundation of discovery-phase proteomics.
 Discovery phase proteomics generally utilizes 10s of samples and generates 1000s of candidate proteins for follow-up studies.

-The UAMS Proteomics Core provides the service of protein characterization by mass spectrometry.
+The Discovery Proteomics Service Line provides the service of protein characterization by mass spectrometry.
 This includes identification of unknown proteins, quantitative comparison of proteins in biological samples, and mapping of post-translational protein modifications.
-We offer the services described below on a fee-for-service basis to both University of Arkansas for Medical Sciences (UAMS) and outside investigators.
+Projects will be assigned to this service line when the unbiased identification and quantification of thousands of proteins in each sample is required to meet project goals.
+The services described below are offered on a fee-for-service basis .
 For more information regarding sample submission or data analysis, please email Proteomics@uams.edu.
 A member of the lab will contact you to discuss facility usage in more detail.

 For more information, see our iLab page.